saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

   <div class="container">
     <div class="left text">
       <p>
         Dunbar suggests that a number larger than this requires restrictions, laws, and enforced norms to maintain a <b>stable</b> and <b>cohesive</b> group.
-In other words, our brain struggles to make meaningful and stable relationships when the number is greater than Dunbar’s number.
-That’s why we cannot trust strangers and that’s why we form tribes, organizations, and governments.
+In other words, our brain struggles to make meaningful and stable relationships when the number is greater than Dunbar's number.
+That's why we cannot trust strangers and that's why we form groups, tribes, organizations, and governments.
 Now, we are entering the Complex Adaptive System subject (topic for another blog post, maybe).
 Which is a system in which a perfect understanding of the individual parts does not automatically convey a perfect understanding of the whole system's behavior.
       </p>
       <p>
         Now that we know we <i>are</i> social animals and there's a limit in how many meaningful relationships our brain can handle, let's look at how organizations formed and where are we at now!